sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-1.markdown

   Fragmentation of the Haskell ecosystem and significant migration costs due to the proliferation of incompatible effect libraries

-**I confidently believe that this library is the final word in Haskell effect system libraries, and I can recommend using it.**
+  Due to incompatibility among these libraries, migrating between them has incurred significant costs.
+Today, the community seeks a definitive solution that ends the cycle of migration hell.

 # Overview

 `heftia` is a new effect system library for Haskell that I am currently developing.
-It uniquely provides practical, fully realized implementations of algebraic and higher-order effects with performance suitable for real-world use, unmatched by any other existing effect system or language.
+It uniquely provides fully realized implementations of algebraic and higher-order effects, unmatched by any other existing effect system or language.

-As of the current version 0.7, `heftia` is already suitable for practical use.

 * **Higher-order effects** are effects that take monadic actions as arguments.
     In terms of monad transformers, examples include `local` in `ReaderT` and `catch` in `ExceptT`.